 “Ewha’s Computer Science program allows students to start from the basics.”

-Nunnalin (“Nalin”) (Bachelor’s, Computer Science & Engineering), Ewha Womans University Scholar from Thailand
+Nunnalin (“Nalin”) (Bachelor’s in Computer Science and Engineering), Ewha Womans University scholar from Thailand

 8. UNIST